markstringer-dti/markstringer-dti.github.io/dti.md

 ### Concept
 Imagine that you've been given money to develop houses in a swamp.
 How would you go about doing that?
 Would you just start work?
 Or would you feel the need to do a little bit of exploration first?
 Wouldn't it be a good idea to know what's in the swamp first?
 Wouldn't it be a good idea to know the geology of the swamp?

 What if I told you that there were people who already live in the swamp?
-And that there's no way that you're going to be able to build without disturbing them?
+And that there's no way that you're going to be able to build without upsetting them?
 They don't want you to build there, they're quite happy just the way they are.

 There are also people who are keen to move into the swamp when you have built some houses.
 They've already given the property developer money.
 They want you to build in the swamp fast, so they can move in.